JarneAe/SmartCodeAnalysis_Backend/README.md

 # AI Backend

+This project was made for our The Lab project, our final group project of our studies @ KdG.

 This repository holds the AI backend for our smart code analysis project.
 The backend is built using FastAPI and serves as the API for the frontend.
 It interacts with the Qdrant vector database and the Ollama language model to provide intelligent responses to user queries.

 We use business conext to provide the LLM with more context, this gives it an upperhand compared to cloud LLM's that don't have any business context